Excerpt: Reckless Curves

 Tom pushed himself out from under the car he was replacing the muffler on and stood.
 No client would come to the auto shop this late.
 Bad Boy Autos clientele were too wealthy to hang around what was essentially a chop shop, be it a high-end chrome and glass garage on Sunset Boulevard filled with Maserati’s, Ferrari’s, and Porsches’.
 Tom loved customizing the dream machines as he called them, and was thankful their rich clients were prepared to pay handsomely for their services.

 “Did Catherine say who it was, Zip?”
 Catherine Beckett was the office manager, accountant, and the gorgeous face of the company.
 She was also a partner in the firm.
 She handled the money.
-She had a brain like Einstein but she also dazzled the clients with legs to her armpits, a body that could be seen in any Playboy spread, and a face that had men looking at her rather than their cars.
+She had a brain like Einstein but she also dazzled the clients with legs that appeared to never end.
+Cat had a body that could rival any in a Playboy spread, and a face that had men looking at her rather than their cars.

 “Taylor wants another 1000 horsepower under his bonnet so we need two more mufflers on the right.
 Thanks, Zip.”

-Tom wiped his hands on a rag and headed towards the plush reception area of Fast Boys Cars.
+Tom wiped his hands on a rag and headed towards the plush reception area of Bad Boy Autos.
 Dealing in high-end cars didn’t feel like a job, but one side of the job he hated was the glitz and glamor that went with the clientele they procured.
 Men and women who spent more on a car than some people spent on their houses.
 Maserati, Porsche, and Mercedes.
-With his lowly background, he’d never been comfortable around money even though he now had plenty of his own.
+With his lowly background, he’d never been comfortable around money, even though he now had plenty of his own.

 For over five years he’d been the number one mechanic on the formula one racing circuit and he’d earned plenty.
 A share of the drivers prize money and a salary that was seven digits, coupled with a great investment advisor, meant he never had to worry about money again.
-Six months ago he’d invested in Bad Boy Autos with his best friend Marcus Black, the racing car driver who’s back was so badly injured in a crash twelve months ago that he could no longer drive professionally.
+Six months ago he’d invested in Bad Boy Autos with his best friend Marcus Black, the formula one race car driver who’s back was so badly injured in a crash eighteen months ago that he could no longer drive professionally.

-He hoped whoever this woman was that she’d be a pleasant diversion from the crap day he’d had.
+He hoped whoever this woman was, she would be a pleasant diversion from the crap day he’d had.
 His dad had come through the surgery and was doing well so far.
 Tom had stayed at the hospital a lot longer than he’d intended since his brother Sam had guilted him into hanging around until Vincent had returned to the recovery room.
 He was still angry with Sam.
 Tom didn’t owe his father anything.
 Not after the upbringing he’d had.

 He knew coming back to LA was a risk.
-The European circuit meant he didn’t have to see his father or revisit his past.
+The European circuit meant he didn’t have to see his father or revisit his childhood.
 He’d been back barely a month before his past came calling.
 His father needed a new liver.
 No surprises there.
 He’d drunk himself to the point of death, also the excuse he now used as to why he’d been so shitty to his kids.

 This morning Tom had come directly to work from the hospital, and on top of a lack of sleep, had found out that one of their parts suppliers had mucked up an order.
-It had put them behind schedule for the day, which was why he was still working at eight o’clock this evening dead on his feet.
+It had put them behind schedule for the day, which was why he was still working at eight o’clock this evening, dead on his feet.
 Zip had volunteered to stay to help and Tom had been happy to give him the overtime.